June, 13 2022

 While bringing a new 3PL company onboard might be the next logical move, changing your provider is no walk in the park.
 There’s a lot to consider and you have to look into the possible benefits and downsides that come with switching to a new fulfillment provider.

 How do you know when it’s time to make the move?
 We’ll highlight 5 crucial signs that can help you reach a decision.
 If you spot these 5 red flags, then you need to set the ball rolling to find a new 3PL partner and complete that switch as soon as possible.

 The Supply chain and fulfillment will not always be perfect, so it’s normal to expect some mistakes.
 But you don’t want a third-party logistics provider that messes things up non-stop.
-If they are sending orders to wrong addresses, shipping damaged products, or getting things mixed up frequently, then you need a new 3PL.
+If they are sending orders to the wrong addresses, shipping damaged products or getting things mixed up frequently, then you need a new 3PL.

 Along with fulfilling orders, client and customer support is crucial.
 A good 3PL should be able to take care of related operations like returns, refunds, customer care, and support on the customer side.
 You’ll also need one that can handle inventory emergencies and provide support when needed.
 If your current 3PL doesn’t match up to those needs, then find a better provider.

 We can’t overemphasize the value of a robust order management system.
 That’s how you track and monitor how orders are received, processed, and fulfilled.
 But that's not all because you want a 3PL whose system you can integrate with your software seamlessly.
 That makes it easy to create packing slips, shipping labels, custom packaging, and automatically upload orders.

 If your customers are always complaining due to consistently bad delivery experiences, then your 3PL is doing your brand reputation more harm than good.
 You don't want customers sending in bad reviews on your website or via word-of-mouth.
 But if that’s the case, it’s time to look elsewhere